-Keywords: Wonder of Karnataka, Medicinal plants, Meghalithic dolmens, Conservation, IUCN status.
+Keywords: Wonders of Karnataka, Medicinal plants, Meghalithic dolmens, Conservation, IUCN status.

 1. INTRODUCTION

 Biodiversity is the foundation of life on Earth and global ecosystems can become unstable if biodiversity is destroyed (Baert et al., 2018; Nicholson et al., 2021).
 The Conference of the Parties to the Convention on Biological Diversity (CBD) in 2002, adopted, through Decision VI/9, the Global Strategy for Plant Conservation (GSPC), adopted the voluntary complementary actions related to plant conservation.
 Since the onset of the 21st century, the effects of climate change mainly driven by human activities on biodiversity loss have significantly increased (Wu et al., 2020).
 Climate change will certainly cause a loss of biodiversity (Girardin et al., 2021; Kariuki et al., 2022; Shin et al., 2022).
 Habitat encroachment and fragmentation are primarily driven by human activities such as agriculture expansion, urbanization, logging, and infrastructure development.
 These actions replace, divide, and degrade natural habitats, leading to a significant decrease in available living space for various species (Prudhomme et al., 2020).